moti-og/contract-doc-v3/docs/docsByAI/installation.md

 - Exact image name and environment variables come from the SuperDoc docs: https://docs.superdoc.dev/
 - Ensure CORS allows `https://localhost:4001` and that TLS is enabled for local testing.

-## HTTPS dev certificate (server)
+## HTTPS dev certificates
 - We use a trusted local certificate for `https://localhost:4001`.
+- Yeoman’s dev server provides its own HTTPS on `https://localhost:4000` via office-addin-dev-certs.
 - A PowerShell script will generate and trust a self‑signed certificate (to be added in `server/scripts/`).

 ## Next steps
 - Start Docker Desktop
 - Run the SuperDoc backend container exposing host port 4002 (container listens on 4100)
-- Start the Node server on port 4001 (HTTPS) to serve both clients and shared modules
+- Start the Node server on port 4001 (HTTPS) to serve APIs and static modules
+- Start the Yeoman add‑in dev server on 4000: `cd clients/addin-yo && npm start`
 - Open the web client and the Word add‑in (manifest points to the same origin)

 Reference: SuperDoc Quick Start — https://docs.superdoc.dev/